learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/redux.md

 The Store ensures that state is kept consistent across your application.

 ### Action
+In Redux, an action is like a messenger or a note that tells the store what to do.
+Imagine the application is a command center, and the store is the main database.
+An action is a message you send to the database to inform it what needs to be done.

 Actions are plain JavaScript objects that represent what happened and what needs to change in the application's state.
 Each action must have a `type` property, which is a string describing how the state should change.